Studying at Cambridge

 Contacts with the profession

 The Cambridge Law Faculty enjoys very good relations with all branches of the legal profession.
-Practitioners often come to give seminars.
-Law firms and barristers’ chambers regularly visit Cambridge for the purposes of recruitment.
-The Careers Service organises a number of law careers fairs and the University’s Law Society offers opportunities to meet members of the profession.
+Usually, during the course of the academic year, practitioners often come to give seminars and Law firms and barristers’ chambers regularly visit Cambridge for the purposes of recruitment.
+The Careers Service is very active in its support of Law students at Cambridge and usually organises a number of law careers fairs.
+In addition, the University’s Law Society usually offers opportunities to meet members of the profession.